Official Biography

 In February 2017, Bäckman announced his intention to purchase a small radio station «LoveFM», located in Tampere, Finland.
 The Finnish government threatened to cancel the broadcast license of the station, if shares are sold to Bäckman.
 The threat was based on a statement of the Finnish security police (SUPO), claiming that such a deal would pose «a threat to the national security of Finland».

 In April 2017, Bäckman hosted the visit and a guest lecture of the famous Russian political thinker Alexander Dugin in Helsinki for international audiences and diplomats.
-Immediately after the visit, the director general of Finnish government communications Mr. Markku Mantila announced of his resigning.
+Immediately after the visit, the director general of Finnish government communications Mr. Markku Mantila, a former employee of NATO, announced of his resigning.

 In May 2017, Bäckman was awarded with the Order of People's Friendship by the Head of the People's Republic of Donetsk Mr. Zakharchenko in Donetsk.

-During 2016—2017 Bäckman launched a support campaign for Mr. Ilja Janitskin, the Finnish publisher and chief editor of «MV-lehti», the most popular independent news site in Finland.
-Mr. Janitskin is the target of a harsh witch hunt by Finnish establishment.
-Since Mr. Janitskin's popular publication «MV-lehti» is against Finland's membership in the EU and NATO, and supporting neutral relations with Russia, the Finnish establishment is trying by all means to close down the publication and liquidate Mr. Janitskin.
-Despite he was not sentenced nor prosecuted nor suspected of any severe crimes, the Finnish establishment fabricated dozens of minor crime cases against him and demanded his extradition from Spain and Andorra for «interrogations», resulting into his arrest and incarceration through Interpol.
-Bäckman thinks Mr. Janitskin is a victim of political persecution orchestrated by the Finnish agents of NATO and that Mr. Janitskin's health and life are under a great danger.
+During 2016-2017 Bäckman supported Ilja Janitskin, the Finnish publisher and editor of «MV-lehti», the most popular independent news site in Finland.
+Mr. Janitskin became a target of a harsh witch hunt by Finnish government.
+Since Mr. Janitskin’s popular publication «MV-lehti» was against Finland’s membership in the EU and NATO, supporting neutral relations with Russia, the Finnish establishment tried by all means to close down the publication.
+Despite he was not sentenced nor prosecuted nor suspected of any severe crimes, the Finnish establishment fabricated dozens of minor crime cases against him and demanded his extradition from Spain and later Andorra for «interrogations», resulting his incarceration through Interpol, and later, death in 2020, at the age of 42.
+The publication «MV-lehti» continued as the most popular Finnish alternative media with a new editor, Janus Putkonen, who escaped to Donetsk and later Lugansk.